-html{display:none} SEL-MR Manual Reset Fault Indicator | Schweitzer Engineering Laboratories
+html{display:none} LINAM MR Manual Reset Fault Indicator | Schweitzer Engineering Laboratories

 Manual Reset Fault Indicator

-At the nominal factory-set trip rating, the SEL-MR has a response time of 12 ms. The display has a reflective, highly visible red target (tripped) and white target (reset) to indicate the fault status.
-The SEL-MR is secured to the line using over-center toggle clamps and can be applied or removed with a hot stick.
+At the nominal factory-set trip rating, the MR has a response time of 12 ms. The display has a reflective, highly visible red target (tripped) and white target (reset) to indicate the fault status.
+The MR is secured to the line using over-center toggle clamps and can be applied or removed with a hot stick.
 The hermetically sealed, ultrasonically welded housing and stainless steel, vinyl-coated clamping mechanisms make it suitable for use in submersed and corrosive environments.

 Test and Reset Tools for Fault Indicators